-If you’re looking to monetize your spare time by tapping into the gig economy, Postmates is a great way to earn some extra cash.
-All you need is a car, bike, or scooter and a willingness to out-hustle your fellow Postmates.
+If you’re looking to monetize your spare time by tapping into the gig economy as a delivery driver, Postmates is a great way to earn some extra cash.
+All you need is a car, bike, or scooter and a willingness to out-hustle your fellow couriers.
 According to the company, Postmates workers can earn $25 per hour or more in some markets at periods of peak demand.

-Intrigued by the prospect of earning extra income with Postmates?
+Intrigued by the prospect of earning extra income with Postmates, one of the premier grocery and food delivery apps on the market?
 Read on to learn what to expect from the platform, what to watch out for, and how to maximize your earning potential.

 As a Postmate, you’re classified as an independent contractor and aren’t entitled to a minimum wage or other protections afforded full-time employees.
-But Postmates brags that individual Postmates can make $25 per hour or more.
-Though these results aren’t typical, they’re not bad for a job that doesn’t require a four-year college degree or even much on-the-job training.
+But Postmates brags that individual Postmate drivers can make $25 per hour or more.
+Although these results aren’t typical, they’re not bad for a job that doesn’t require a four-year college degree or even much on-the-job training.